Welding aluminum is challenging compared to steel. It’s normal to wonder what is the best way to get the best results.

 TIG welding using alternating current (AC) is the best way to weld aluminum for most projects.
-TIG offers great heat control and many high-tech features, for pretty and strong aluminum welds.
-Next, MIG welding, preferably with pulsed current also offers great welds.
-Last, stick welding is troublesome for aluminum, offering poor welds with strength issues.
+TIG offers great heat control and many high-tech features, which ensure strong and beautiful aluminum welds.
+The second best is MIG welding, preferably with pulsed current.

 In the rest of the article, you’ll learn the difficulties, why TIG is best, and how each one of the remaining arc processes performs.